protoloft/klipper_z_calibration/README.md

 # News

 - **v0.8.1**
-  - Now, the relative reference index (RRI) of the bed mesh is read everytime the calibration starts.
+  - Now, the relative reference index (RRI) of the bed mesh is read every time the calibration starts.
 So, feel free to use any adaptive mesh macro :tada:
   - Checks for homed axes and attached probe just before using it
   - A new Z-Tilt macro in the examples